yanyanend/Ps_Group11_Assignment1/README.md

 This guide provides instructions on setting up a [Google Test](https://github.com/google/googletest) environment for C++ projects using [CMake](https://cmake.org/) on Linux.

+### 4. Test Program

+​	The test program is to prove that the main program is greatly complete the simulation and make sure the logic and data is correct, including three parts:

+(0.1) Check that the type of the model parameters (F , k) matches that of the element type of the u and v vectors.

+(0.2) Check that the variables u and v are the same size.

+(0.3) Check that the simulation produces the mathematically correct answer when u = 0 and v = 0.

 ## Overview

 We have chosen Google Test for testing in our project.
 Google Test is a popular C++ testing framework designed for a rich testing experience.
 It supports various types of assertions, test fixtures, and provides mechanisms for organizing and filtering test cases.
 Google Test simplifies writing test cases through macros, making test code easier to write and maintain.